 Sleeps sacks can be a lifesaver in the winter or when your baby outgrows swaddling.
-These are the best sleep sacks on the market!
+These are the best sleep sacks for your baby on the market!

 You’ve probably heard about the benefits of swaddling a newborn.
 But you might be wondering about other ways to keep your baby warm while they sleep, especially if they fight the swaddle or you’ve stopped swaddling altogether.

-That’s where sleep sacks come in handy!
+That’s where sleep sacks come in.
 Here are the top sleep sacks.
 Keep reading to learn more about each of these beloved sleep sacks and why they each have their own cult following!